-The North Carolina Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Phase I Matching Funds Program Guidelines
+The North Carolina Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Phase I Incentive Funding Program Guidelines

 A. PROGRAM SUMMARY.
-The North Carolina SBIR/STTR Phase I Matching Funds Program (the "Match Program") is designed to award matching funds to North Carolina firms who have been awarded a Small Business Innovation Research Program or Small Business Technology Transfer Program (the "Federal SBIR/STTR Program") Phase I award.
+The North Carolina SBIR/STTR Phase I Incentive Program (the "Incentive Program") reimburses qualified North Carolina firms for a portion of the costs incurred in preparing and submitting Phase I proposals for the U.S. Government's Small Business Innovation Research Program and Small Business Technology Transfer Program (the "Federal SBIR/STTR Program").

 The Federal SBIR/STTR Program is administered by 11 Federal agencies for the purpose of providing research and development funding to small companies.
-Companies compete for funding under this program by submitting proposals in response to solicitations issued by participating Federal agencies.
+Companies compete for funding by submitting proposals in response to solicitations issued by participating Federal agencies.

 The Federal SBIR/STTR Program provides for funding competitions in two phases that are relevant to the North Carolina program: Phase I - to conduct feasibility research; and Phase II - to expand and develop Phase I results and develop commercially viable innovations.
-The Federal SBIR/STTR Program also includes Phase III provision that provides commercialization support for the product or process developed in Phase II.
+The Federal Program also includes a Phase III provision that provides commercialization support for the product or process developed in Phase II.
 More information about the Federal SBIR/STTR Program may be found at: www.sbirworld.com.

-The North Carolina Board of Science and Technology (the "Board"), a division of the North Carolina Department of Commerce, through its Executive Director, administers the Match Program in the manner set forth in these Guidelines for the One North Carolina Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Phase I Matching Funds Program (the "Guidelines").
+The North Carolina Board of Science and Technology (the "Board"), a division of the North Carolina Department of Commerce, through its Executive Director, administers the Incentive Program in the manner set forth in these Guidelines for the One North Carolina Small Business Innovation Research (SBIR) & Small Business Technology Transfer (STTR) Phase I Incentive Funding Program (the "Guidelines").